As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

-A family industry can take shape when you least expect it and produce an income along with valuable lessons for children.
+A family industry can take shape when you least expect it, producing income and valuable lessons for children.
 I want to share with you how a homeschool science experiment can sometimes yield viable products, even when you weren’t trying!

-Science and history are the two favorite subjects in our homeschool classroom because of all the boy crafting that happen in our house.
+Science and history are our two favorite subjects in our homeschool classroom because of all the boy crafting that happens in our house.
 Recently, my son, Grant, and I were reading about the early days of soap making.
-We were discussing the story my grandmother had shared with us about making lye soap at her grandmother’s farm in Alabama.
+We discussed the story my grandmother had shared about making lye soap at her grandmother’s farm in Alabama.

 After reading our history book and watching a pioneer family video on soap making, my creativity started to flow.
-Why don’t we make our own soap!
+Why don’t we make our own soap for homeschool science!
 Fortunately for me, my boys are game for anything.
 So after a little research, I ordered supplies to begin our overlapping lessons in science and history.
 (Thankfully, modern-day technology makes it possible to buy lye in flakes for soap making instead of soaking wood ash from our backyard fire pit.)

 Following all the directions in soap making is essential unless you want to end up with a stockpot full of goo.
-Safety is also very important when working with lye.
+Safety is also paramount when working with lye.
 Grayson and Grant chose to add ground oatmeal, cinnamon, cloves, and vetiver oil.
-After the mixing process was complete, the soap had to sit and harden for three weeks.
+After mixing, the soap had to sit and harden for three weeks.

-It kind of looked like dirt, which I found fitting for two boys who stay dirty most of the time.
+It looked like dirt, which I found fitting for two boys who stay dirty most of the time.

-I thought it would be fun to take it one step further and have the boys give their soap a name and create a label.
+Taking it one step further would be fun, and having the boys give their soap a name and create a label.
 It would be a perfect Christmas gift for friends and family.
 True to their personalities, they settled on “Dirty Boy Soap”.
 To top off the name, Grayson and Grant went out to the lake and decided to surprise me with a photo opportunity.

 Mud.
 Lots of mud.
 Our new product label was born.

-That Christmas we gave our soap as gifts and we were overwhelmed by the positive response.
+That Christmas, we gave our soap as gifts and were overwhelmed by the positive response.
 We hadn’t expected everyone to love Dirty Boy Soap.
 While the soap itself was great, it proved to be the name and packaging that was so attractive.
-It was such a novelty that friends began asking if they could purchase some to give as gifts.
-I wondered if maybe we were on to an idea that had greater potential.
+It was such a novelty that friends asked if they could purchase some to give as gifts.
+I wondered if we were on to an idea with greater potential.

-We took a basket of our soap to one of the craft shows where we were already selling our feed sacks.
+We took a basket of our soap to a craft show where we were already selling our feed sacks.
 I did not think we would sell much if any.
 The boys were proud to have their soap creations on display.
 But by the end of the craft show day, all of the soap was gone.
 Most people bought it as a gift for someone with boys of their own.
 It had always been a joke in our house that the boys never want to bathe.